DC, AC, PC -What’s with all the acronyms and how does it all work?

 So, the club or school nominates the player and they can participate in the DC.

-Upon completion of the DC, if a aplayers is not nominated for the AC Assessments, this where their participation in the Player Pathway stops for this season.
+Upon completion of the DC, if a player is not nominated for the AC Assessments, this where their participation in the Player Pathway stops for this season.
 They will be invited back next year, providing they remain nominated by their club or school.

 At the end of the DC, the centre lead coach can nominate players to attend an assessment process for the Academy Centre (AC).
-At these AC Assessments, the best players from DCs all over the county come together for a couple of sessions to be assessed by the Hampshire County (AC) coaches.
+At these AC Assessments, the best players from DCs all over the county come together for a couple of sessions, to be assessed by the Hampshire County (AC) coaches.

 DC nominees will be joined at these assessments by players who have just finished the Performance Centre (PC).
 A PC player will typically have been an AC Player in the previous season.

-From this group a squad is chosen of around 20-24 field players and 2-3 goalkeepers to represent Hampshire in the South Areas AC Championship, where they will train and compete against teams from Kent, London, Surrey, Sussex, Berkshire, Buckinghamshire and Oxfordshire.
+From this group a squad is chosen of around 20-24 field players and 2-3 goalkeepers, to represent Hampshire in the South Areas AC Championship, where they will train and compete against teams from Kent, London, Surrey, Sussex, Berkshire, Buckinghamshire and Oxfordshire.

 You may get the invitation for the next cycle's DC before the AC is finished and before you're told if you've been selected for the PC or not.
 In that case, sign up for the DC anyway.